 \begin{quote} \emph{ `All right,' said the Cat; and this time it vanished quite slowly, beginning with the end of the tail, and ending with the grin, which remained some time after the rest of it had gone.\\ `Well!
 I've often seen a cat without a grin,' thought Alice, 'but a grin without a cat!
 It's the most curious thing I ever saw in my life!'} \end{quote}

 No wonder Alice is surprised.
-In real life, assuming that cats do indeed smile, then the smile is a \emph{property} of the cat -- it makes no sense to think of a smile without a cat.
+In real life, assuming that cats do indeed grin, the grin is a \emph{property} of the cat -- it makes no sense to think of a grin without a cat.
 And this goes for almost all physical properties.
-The polarisation is a property of a photon, it makes no sense to have a polarisation without a photon.
-Yet, as we will show here, in the interesting way of quantum mechanics, a photon polarisation may exist where there is no photon at all.
-At least this is the story that quantum mechanics tells via pre- and post-selected measurements.
+Polarization is a property of photons; it makes no sense to have polarization without a photon.
+Yet, as we will show here, in the curious way of quantum mechanics, photon polarization may exist where there is no photon at all.
+At least this is the story that quantum mechanics tells via measurements on a pre- and post-selected ensemble.

-\section{Cheshire cats}
+\section{Cheshire Cats}